Residential vs Storm chaser roofing: How storm damage changes the business

 • Time-sensitive insurance documentation

-Homeowners aren’t just asking for pricing.
-They’re asking:
+And the homeowners you're dealing with aren't just asking for pricing.
+They're asking:

 • What is considered storm damage to a roof?